alicealbuu/MERN-Ecommerce/README.md

 # MERN-Ecommerce

+A complete online shopping platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+It offers user authentication, product catalog, shopping cart, secure checkout and order management , all with a responsive design for a seamless shopping experience.

 Login/Registration: Users can create an account or log in to an existing one to access their personal information and order history.

 Product Display: A catalog of products is displayed, with images, descriptions, and prices.